pseudomuto/gooey/README.md

 - `spinner.New(message string, options ...SpinnerOption) *Spinner` - Create and initialize a new animated spinner
 - `spinner.Start()` - Start the spinner animation in a background goroutine
 - `spinner.Stop()` - Stop the spinner animation and show successful completion with green checkmark
+- `spinner.Complete(message string)` - Complete the spinner with optional success message (TaskComponent interface method)
-- `spinner.Fail()` - Stop the spinner animation and show failure with red crossmark
+- `spinner.Fail(message string)` - Stop the spinner animation and show failure with red crossmark and optional error message
 - `spinner.UpdateMessage(message string)` - Update the spinner message while running
 - `spinner.IsRunning() bool` - Check if the spinner is currently animating
 - `spinner.Message() string` - Get the current spinner message